gggliuye/VIO/docs/UnitySc/CVPRlocalization.rst

        | 640   |    480  |   0.55   |  ~3000    |
        +-------+---------+----------+-----------+

 We can also see the more detail evalutation of different feature extraction methods [9]_ .
+We can achieve real time requirement if run with GPU.

 Matching
 ~~~~~~~~~~~~~~~~~~~~~~~~